EnergyInnovation/eps-minnesota/docs/index.md

 ## Documentation

 Documentation of source data, assumptions, and policy scenarios is available [here](https://github.com/Energy-Innovation/eps-minnesota/blob/master/MN%20Policy%20Assumptions_FINAL.pdf).
 Documentation of the model is available [here](https://us.energypolicy.solutions/docs/index.html).
-Documentation of the model is not specific to any model version and therefore applies to both U.S. and Virginia versions of the Energy Policy Simulator.
+Documentation of the model is not specific to any model version and therefore applies to both U.S. and Minnesota versions of the Energy Policy Simulator.

 ## Other Information